Skip to main content

 Most cabins and hotels are located right by the slopes, which means that you never have to walk far – it’s ski-in, ski-out.

-Wherever you choose to live, you can have fun in the snow all day – even after the sun goes down, as some slopes have floodlights for night skiing.
+Have fun in the snow all day – even after the sun goes down, as some slopes have floodlights for night skiing.

 Still, there’s more to this winter wonderland than wide slopes and après-ski.